neogeographica/quakesounds/README.md

 the comments in the default "quakesounds.cfg" file, in the "REQUIRED SETTINGS" section, but here's the gist:

-If you're using the default "quakesounds.cfg", there are four legal values for the `converter` setting:
+If you're using the default "quakesounds.cfg", there are seven legal values for the `converter` setting:

 * passthru : This extracts the sound file without making any changes.

-* wav : This keeps the sound file as a WAV file but performs noise reduction and gain normalization.
+* wav : This keeps the sound file as a WAV file but performs gain normalization.

+* wav_nr : As above, plus noise reduction.

-* ogg : Along with noise reduction and gain normalization, this converts the sound file to Ogg Vorbis format.
+* ogg : Along with gain normalization, this converts the sound file to Ogg Vorbis format.

+* ogg_nr : As above, plus noise reduction.

-* m4r : Along with noise reduction and gain normalization, this converts the sound file to M4A format, and gives it the iOS-expected m4r file extension.
+* m4r : Along with gain normalization, this converts the sound file to M4A format, and gives it the iOS-expected m4r file extension.

+* m4r_nr : As above, plus noise reduction.

 It's possible to do other types of conversions though; more about that soon.